stormasm/nunotes/README.md

 ### Why do we need a $ sign for variables ?

+someone asked:
+i dont really know what using let $bla brings when you could do let bla

+@kubouch reply:
 This would confuse it with external commands.
 If Nushell sees a bare word (e.g., pwd) where it cannot be a string, it considers it an external command.
 Ditching $ would make bare words ambiguous: let x = pwd could mean both "run pwd command" and "fetch pwd variable".
 So I personally see $ useful.

 JT response: